All Episodes

 We'll come right back and continue with all of this right after this.

-By the way, I want to know how was there a Great Depression, ladies and gentlemen, if 20% unemployment would be twice as good as 9%?
+By the way, I want to know, how was there a Great Depression, ladies and gentlemen, if 20% unemployment would be twice as good as 9%?

 Remember that?

-Well, you probably don't, but it was called relief.
+But it was called relief.

 And if all of this unemployment benefits is so great for the economy, how did we ever have a Great Depression?